SAP/open-ux-tools/packages/fiori-freestyle-writer/README.md

 Writer module allowing to generate custom SAPUI5 applications with different templates.

-:warning: **All templates except the Basic template have been deprectated** and will be removed at some point in time.
-Please use the Custom page SAP Fiori template (`@sap-ux/fiori-elements-writer`)as an alternative.
+:warning: **All templates except the Basic template are deprecated** and will be removed in a future release.
+Please use the Custom page SAP Fiori template(`@sap-ux/fiori-elements-writer`)  as an alternative.

 ## Installation
 Npm